 The buds aren’t even popping outside yet, but you can make Spring happen inside with plenty of foliage, real and faux.
 Now is the time to fill your home up with green!
 If your stash of greens is a little dusty, give them a quick refresh like I do, “How to Clean Artificial Plants.”

-Foliage to Add to your Spring decor:
+Foliage to add to your Spring decorating:

 - tropical plants